LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    clpfd:run_propagator(..., ...) :-
        ...

-Logtalk supports the compilation of such clauses within objects and categories.
+Logtalk supports the definition of Prolog module multifile predicates in objects and categories.
 While the clause head is compiled as-is, the clause body is compiled in the same way as a regular object or category predicate, thus allowing calls to local object or category predicates.
 For example:

 ::